What comes to mind when you hear the term “hoarder house”?

 In the context of real estate, being a hoarder means being a person who owns or occupies a house or property that has been filled with items to the extent of causing extreme clutter.

-Often, a hoarder house has created a problematic living condition by the time a real estate professional gets involved.
+Often, a hoarder house has become a problematic living condition by the time a real estate professional gets involved.

 A real estate professional may interact with a hoarder home in a variety of capacities.